IDEATION & TEAM FORMATION

 Alumni are able to easily book one-on-one meetings with industry experts and experienced entrepreneurs who provide critical guidance, feedback, and connections.
 Fill out our “Get Started with the Polsky Center” online form to subscribe to our weekly Mentorship email (sent on Tuesdays) to book appointments directly with our list of mentors.

 The Entrepreneur-in-Residence and Investors-in-Residence programs provide mentorship and coaching to University of Chicago alumni.
 Successful Chicago-based entrepreneurs are available to meet throughout the academic year, and have provided key insight and mentorship to dozens of companies.
 We also host regular small group sessions and workshops with the EIRs and IIRs over breakfast and lunch.
+Please check back in September for details on how to book an appointment with our EIRs and IIRs.

 PROGRAMS & ACCELERATORS